-- Wellness examinations (every 6 months) – Our wellness examinations are a comprehensive assessment of your cat’s body systems.
+- Wellness examinations (every 6 months) to (every 12 months) – Our wellness examinations are a comprehensive assessment of your cat’s body systems.
 Additionally, our wellness examinations serve to detect potential problems early in their disease course.
 Wellness screens, preventative healthcare and dietary / nutritional discussions are a major focus of these examinations.

 - Senior examinations (every 6 months) – Even though age is not a disease, we know a few things can change as our patients grow older.
 Our senior examinations have the same purpose as a wellness examination; however, they occur more frequently with an emphasis on the specific diseases that occur more commonly in our aging feline friends.
 Senior blood and urine evaluations, and blood pressure measurements are a major focus of these examinations.
 Preventative healthcare and dietary issues are also discussed.
 This day in age, our patients are healthier and living longer and we intend to continue this trend.

 - Emergency or Unwell Patient Examinations – Sometimes unexpected problems occur in our cats.
 Our hospital will strive to accommodate your needs during these stressful times.
 Obviously, patients with an urgent medical condition will take priority.
 Our focus will be to identify the cause of your cat’s illness quickly and select an appropriate course of action.

 What is included in our comprehensive physical examination?
 The following is a short list of our comprehensive examinations from head to tail.

 - Comprehensive history – This round of questions will focus on your cat’s quality of life, changes you may have noticed at home, problems you have noticed, lifestyle and dietary questions.